EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/ethereum2.0.rst

   called being slashed), so be extremely carefull and always follow the Ethereum 2.0 specification.

-  And Never run the same validator (same private keys) in two nodes at the same time.
+  And never run the same validator (same private keys) in two nodes at the same time.
 You will be slashed.

 Staking Requirements